Sanctions Policy

 5. Screening and due diligence

-• Considering whether the work relates to sanctioned countries, sectors or activities.
+• asking whether the project relates to sanctioned countries, sectors or activities;

 6. Working with clients and suppliers

-• Comply with all applicable sanctions laws and regulations.
+• comply with applicable sanctions laws and regulations;

-• Inform us promptly if they become subject to sanctions or if any sanctions-related concern arises that is relevant to work we are doing together.
+• raise any sanctions-related concern relevant to work we are doing together.

 7. Escalation and reporting concerns